zarr-developers/zarr-developers.github.io/datasets/index.md

 <br>If you think your dataset would be a useful example to add to the list,
 feel free to send a PR to the website <a href="https://github.com/zarr-developers/zarr-developers.github.io/">repository</a>.<br><br>

-Please ensure the dataset you're adding to the website is public, free to use, documented, represents Zarr's use case in a specific domain, and is stable/maintained.
+Please ensure the dataset you're adding to the list is public, free to use, documented, represents Zarr's use case in a specific domain, and is stable/maintained.
 </font>